zcrayman/tut-data/2/README.ftl.md

 `MongoTemplate` is one of the core classes provided by [Spring Data Mongo](http://www.springsource.org/spring-data/mongodb).
 It follows the familiar [Template Method pattern](http://en.wikipedia.org/wiki/Template_method_pattern) that is used extensively in other parts of Spring, such as `JmsTemplate`, `JdbcTemplate` and `RestTemplate`.

 With respect to MongoDB, MongoTemplate does the leg work of connecting to a MongoDB server and managing the necessary resources involved, while also exposing a simple API that provides a large amount of functionality.

 Test Driven Development guides you to test the smallest piece of the system you can, and then build your tests outwards from that.
 This builds confidence in the system as a whole.

 The smallest piece in this case is the Persistence domain class, `MenuItem`.
 It will contain mapping and configuration information describing how it should be persisted into the database.

-There are two existing helper classes, `com.yummynoodlebar.persistence.domain.fixture.PersistenceFixture` and `com.yummynoodlebar.persistence.domain.fixture.MongoAssertions`
+There is an existing helper class, `com.yummynoodlebar.persistence.domain.fixture.PersistenceFixture`, and now that you have imported Spring Data Mongo, you can create another `com.yummynoodlebar.persistence.domain.fixture.MongoAssertions`

 They provide some methods we can use to make our tests a bit more readable.

+Create the class `com.yummynoodlebar.persistence.domain.fixture.MongoAssertions` with the content

+    <@snippet path="src/test/java/com/yummynoodlebar/persistence/domain/fixture/MongoAssertions.java" prefix="/complete" />

-Create a test called `MenuItemMappingIntegrationTests` that contains the following:
+Next, create a test called `MenuItemMappingIntegrationTests` that contains the following:

     <@snippet "src/test/java/com/yummynoodlebar/persistence/integration/MenuItemMappingIntegrationTests.java" "top" "/complete" />